Domestic Solar Hot Water Financial Analysis

 NOTE: In order for this activity to "work," you will need to participate in this discussion on a daily basis in order to catch up on postings and contribute your own thoughts.

-See the Syllabus for specific due dates.
+Deadline: please see the Canvas calendar for specific due dates.